-More servers and more CPU power used to be the answer to boosting data centre performance, but it appears this is no longer the case.
+More servers and more CPU power used to be the answer to boosting data center performance, but it appears this is no longer the case.

 A new research report conducted by Futuriom and sponsored by Mellanox Technologies - ‘Untold Secrets of the Efficient Data Center’ - asserts with the deceleration of Moore’s Law (the observation that the number of transistors in a dense integrated circuit doubles about every two years) and the drive for domain-specific processors and edge computing, there is a growing focus on solutions to optimise network efficiency.

-Above all, it concludes that the network, a key engine of performance to the cloud, needs specific adaptations to keep up with data centres that have ambitions to be cloud-scale.
+Above all, it concludes that the network, a key engine of performance to the cloud, needs specific adaptations to keep up with data centers that have ambitions to be cloud-scale.